 - 1. Install a completely "fresh" version of DSpace by following the Installation instructions in the DSpace Manual - At this point, you should have a completely empty, but fully-functional DSpace installation.
 You will need to create an initial Administrator user in order to perform this restore (as a full-restore can only be performed by a DSpace Administrator). - 2.
-Once DSpace is installed, run the following command to restore all its contents from AIPs a.
-While the "-o skipIfParentMissing=true" flag is optional, it is often necessary whenever you are performing a large hierarchical site restoration.
-Please see the Additional Packager Options section below.
+Once DSpace is installed, run the following command to restore all its contents from AIPs

 '''

-[dspace]/bin/dspace packager -r -a -f -t AIP -e <eperson> -i <site-handle-prefix>/0 -o skipIfParentMissing=true /full/path/to/your/site-aip.zip
+[dspace]/bin/dspace packager -r -a -f -t AIP -e <eperson> -i <site-handle-prefix>/0 /full/path/to/your/site-aip.zip

 '''